palmer-matthew/projects/wordle/README.md

 ### To Do:

-- Signal Game Over, Or Result of the Game, Maybe in a Popup
+- Signal Game Over, Or Result of the Game, Maybe in a Popup / Modal
-- Change Keyboard Icons to Reflect Game Ouput
+- Change Keyboard Icons to Reflect Game Output
-- Check Generate A Different Puzzle on A Different Days
+- Generate A Different Puzzle on a Different Day
-- Don't GEnerate the Same Word, Or a Completed Word
+- Don't Generate a word used before
-- Save the State of the A Guess
+- Save the state of the a current guess
+- Build the Keyboard Dynamically like the board

 ### Other Possiblilities: